Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure

-\paragraph{Evaluation.} Effective uncertainty measures should accurately reflect the reliability of answers generated by the language model.
-Higher uncertainty more likely leads to incorrect generations.
-Thus, to evaluate the performance of an uncertainty estimator, we assess how well it correlates with the correctness of the language model’s answers; correct answers should be assigned a lower uncertainty estimator than incorrect answers.
-To determine whether an answer is correct, it has to be compared to the respective ground truth answer.
-To do so, we check if the F1 score of the commonly used SQuAD metric exceeds 0.5 \citep{Rajpurkar:16}.
-Although there are some limitations to using such a simple metric, it has relatively small errors in standard data sets and, therefore, remains widely used in practice.
-However, this metric is only applicable for short-phrase generations that align with the ground truth answer.
-Therefore, we additionally employ Llama-3.1 with 70 billion parameters \citep{Dubey:24} as an LLM-as-a-judge to assess the correctness of both short-phrase and full-sentence generations.
-To measure the correlation between the incorrectness of answers and the respective uncertainty estimates, we use the Area Under the Receiver Operating Characteristic (AUROC).
+\textbf{Evaluation.} Effective uncertainty measures should accurately reflect the reliability of answers generated by the language model.
+In other words, higher uncertainty should correspond to a greater tendency for incorrect outputs.
+Thus, to evaluate the performance of an uncertainty estimator, we assess how well the uncertainty estimate correlates with the correctness of the language model’s answer.
+Correct answers should be assigned a lower uncertainty estimator than incorrect answers.
+We consider a given answer correct if the F1 score of the commonly used SQuAD metric to the ground truth answer exceeds 0.5 \citep{Rajpurkar:16}.
+Since this metric is only applicable for short-phrase generations that align with the ground truth answer, we additionally employ Llama-3.1 with 70 billion parameters \citep{Dubey:24} as LLM-as-a-judge to assess the correctness of both short-phrase and full-sentence generations.
+Finally, to measure the correlation between the incorrectness of answers and the respective uncertainty estimates, we use the AUROC.
 Higher AUROC values indicate better performance of the uncertainty estimator, as it reflects a stronger alignment between the correctness of the language model’s answers and their respective uncertainty estimates.